What it does

 - Dynamic job routing: you can now direct print jobs to queues using job data in RPM Elite.

-- Specific Queue: Use this setting to choose a queue from the list, rather than create one using current job data
+- Specific Queue: Use this setting to choose a queue from the list

 - Dynamic Queue: Use this setting to construct a queue name from data in the current print job

 - Variables: Select a job attribute to use in the template

 - Insert: Click this button to insert the current job attribute in the template mask at the cursor position in the template mask